Trademarked Colors

 3. Fiskars Orange

 Fiskars scissors are known for being among the sharpest, strongest, and most dependable scissors around, and they have cemented their place in most individuals’ minds with their insistence on using a pumpkin-like shade of orange for their handles, which they have used since 1967.
-The color has been trademarked in Finland where Fiskars got its start since 2003 as well as in the United States since 2007.
+Fiskars has turned this orange into its own branding tool, a clear example of how distinctiveness can protect a brand.
+The color has been trademarked in Finland where Fiskars got its start since 2003, as well as in the United States since 2007.

 4. Tiffany Blue

 If you have ever opened a jewelry box featuring a bright robin’s egg blue, you have probably known that you were in for a sweet surprise.
 The luxurious jewelry brand Tiffany & Co. has long been associated with that color, having used it since 1845.
 This makes it one of the oldest iconic colors associated with elaborate weddings and expensive gifts.
-However, the color has only been trademarked since 1998 and has been added to the Pantone Matching System as 1837 Blue as well.
+Tiffany Blue, also known as Pantone 1837, is a prime example of a color that carries significant branding weight.
+The color has been trademarked since 1998.
 (You can read more on the Tiffany Blue trademark.)

 5. Barbie Pink